optozorax/unasanu/content/en/index.md

 ---

-If a brain’s copy is temporarily created in a computer, the ethical thing to do might not be to erase it, but rather merge it with the original's brain (by simply taking the average of all the weights in these brains, for instance).
+If a brain's copy is temporarily created in a computer, the ethical thing to do might not be to erase it, but rather merge it with the original's brain (by simply taking the average of all the weights in these brains, for instance).
 Such a scenario would make the brain feel as though it has lived two lives.
 This loss of consciousness isn't that severe and can be compared to sleep.
 However, this might only work for a short period.
 For longer time spans such a merge could be impossible, or the result could be unsatisfactory.

 ---